henriclinden/pctel-wsc-1450-circuitpython-examples/README.md

 For details about this board navigate to https://pctel.com for general information about PCTEL and https://www.pctel.com/products/industrial-iot-devices/wireless-sensors/ for information about IoT devices and sensors.

-To get started programming the WSC-1450 using Python
+# Get started programming the WSC-1450 using Python

 1. Program the WSC-1450 CircuitPython firmware.
 See [firmware](firmware) directory.
 2. The CircuitPython lib needs to be installed to run the examples.
 Download the library pack from CircuitPython website: https://circuitpython.org/libraries.
 Extract, and copy the /lib directory to the root of WSC-1450.